MorphCast/ai-sdk-js/README.md

 </body>
 ```

-A trial license is automatically generated at the first usage.
+Generate now your license key [here](https://www.morphcast.com/sdk-licence-request/).

+You shall serve the web page file using a web server, remote or local (e.g. http://localhost).

-Since camera access requires https, you shall serve the web page using http**s**
+Since camera access requires https, when using a private network ip (e.g. https://192.168.x.x) or a public domain, you shall enable SSL in your web server configuration.

 The SDK will automatically open and manage a camera stream internally, as well as the browser camera request.